geoffsisson/openssl_req_startdate_endate_patch/README.md

-# OpenSSL "startdate" and aenddate" patch for self-signed certificates
+# OpenSSL "startdate" and "enddate" patch for self-signed certificates

 Do you need to use OpenSSL to create self-signed server certificates with specific start and end dates?
 If so, you've probably discovered